 A career in radiology takes full advantage of technology's growing capabilities to uncover medical solutions with unprecedented accuracy and precision.
 According to the U.S. Bureau of Labor Statistics, the job market for radiology technicians (radiographers) and MRI technologists will grow 9% from 2014 to 2024.
 The radiologic sciences involve pinpointing the root causes of injuries and ailments using developing technologies that were not available until relatively recently.

-What are the best radiology technology programs of 2020?
+What are the best radiology technology programs?
 Here are our top 10:

 |1||Northwestern State University of Louisiana||Natchitoches, LA|